msjarrett/exercises/adventofcode2022/README.md

   value classes.
 But no, they were ok for `MonkeyId` but a big pain for `Item` since we have to do math on them (thus using the fake property).
 Used `inner` for the first time; nice improvement over Java.
 Definitely realizing I need to improve my infra.
+* (adding an app overhaul)
+    * Get rid of all the `toLong()` stuff.
+The interface can use `Any`, then I can return `Int`, `Long` or even `String` for some of the problems.
+    * Adding a reparse method.
+This was needed for Day 11, and benefits anything that has a large input that could potentially be streamed instead of being held in memory.
+    * Update Kotlin version (I updated with sdkman, but Gradle pulls its own).
+This eliminated some `RequireOptIn` warnings.
+    * Figured out "resources", rather than hard-coding my local data path.
+    * Added a simple regression test for the first few days.